Erection Problems (Erectile Dysfunction)Skip to the navigation

 - Limit alcohol.
 Even small amounts of alcohol can cause erection problems.

-- Keep your cholesterol level low to reduce the risk of hardening of the arteries (atherosclerosis).
+- Manage high blood pressure and high cholesterol.
+This can help lower your risk of hardening of the arteries (atherosclerosis).

 - Keep your blood sugar in your target range if you have diabetes.